jaabmar/private-pgd/README.md

 - State-of-the-Art Performance: Demonstrates superior performance in benchmarks and downstream tasks, especially with large datasets.
 - Scalability: Features an optimized gradient computation suitable for parallelization on modern GPUs, making it particularly fast at handling large datasets and many marginals.
 - Geometry Preservation: Retains the geometry of dataset features, suck as rankings, aligning more naturally with the nuances of real-world data.
-- Domain-Specific Constraints Incorporation: Enables the inclusion of additional constraints in the synthetic data generation process.
+- Domain-Specific Constraints Incorporation: Enables the inclusion of additional constraints in the synthetic data.

 ## Contents

 The `src` folder contains the core code of the package, organized into several subfolders, each catering to specific functionalities.
-The codebase is heavily inspired by the [repository of PGM](https://github.com/ryan112358/private-pgm), reflecting in the design and implementation of various components.
+The codebase is heavily inspired by the [repository of PGM](https://github.com/ryan112358/private-pgm).

 ### 1. Mechanisms (`src/mechanisms`):
    - Handles marginal selection and privatization.